Generalelite17/Stock-Price-Prediction/README.md

    python main.py
    ```

-*Note: The current setup usese real data fetched from the Yahoo Finance API.
+*Note: The current setup uses real data fetched from the Yahoo Finance API.
 However, if needed,  you can switch to generated dummy data for testing by uncommenting the dummy data  collection code in `main.py`.*

 ---